Arcdarelle/TEST1/README.md

 Save and quit the file, clean the yum cash and check the repolist

 ```
+yum clean all
-yum clean allyum repolist all
+yum repolist all
 ```